GitEric77/AnyBM/README.md

 2. A dot separator will be added between the city abbreviation and the talkgroup name
 3. Total channel name length will still be limited to 16 characters

-The contacts.csv file can be imported into CPS2 to create digital contacts for all talkgroups.

-## Contact Template
+## Talkgroups Template
-Contacts are only created when using the -tg or --talkgroups argument.
-Contacts added to 'contact_template.csv' will be preserved in the contacts.csv output file.
-Modify contact_template.csv if you want contacts (and channel names) named differently than the talkgroup name in Brandmeister.
+Talkgroups are only created when using the -tg or --talkgroups argument.
+Talkgroups added to 'talkgroups_template.csv' will be preserved in the talkgroups.csv output file.
+Modify talkgroups_template.csv if you want contacts (and channel names) named differently than the talkgroup name in Brandmeister.

-You can also leave the default contact_template.csv file alone and place a custom contact_template.csv file in the 'contact_uploads' directory, which will be used instead of the default template.
 When using the Streamlit web interface, you can upload your custom template directly through the app.

-## Importing files to CPS2
+## Importing files to CPS

-### Importing contacts if you use talkgroup mode (-tg)
+### Importing to CPS
-* Open CPS2, go to `Contacts` -> `Digital`
+* Open CPS, go to `Tools -> Import'
-* Click on `Import...` and select the contacts.csv file from the output directory
-* Follow the import wizard to map the columns correctly

-### Importing Zone Files
-* Open the XML file contents in text editor, like Notepad.
+* Select the generated talkgroups, channels, and zones csv files
-* Select All.
-Copy.
+* Import
-* Open CPS2, on its left pane go to `Configuration` -> `Zone/Channel Assignment`, right-click on `Zone` and choose Paste.
-* If you didnt use -tg argument, don't forget to set up the parameters for the new zone, like `Tx Contact Name` and `Rx Group List`.
-Can be done at once with `Fill Down` feature in CPS2.

-## What about CPS16?

-Unfortunately, CPS16 doesn't support pasting of XML content.
-Therefore this method only works for CPS2.